britainjs/cmsi387/homework/csi-os/README.md

 boot-mac.JPG
     A photo of the boot loader for osx.
-It allows you to choose which drive or partition to boot from and is activated by holding the option key during boot. config-windows.jpg
+It allows you to choose which drive or partition to boot from and is activated by holding the option key during boot. boot-windows.JPG
+    A photo of the boot loader for windows.
+It allows you to modify the boot order of the computer, such as changing it to check the network, then the disc drive, then the hard drive. config-windows.jpg
     A screenshot of the configuration files Windows uses on startup.
 Located in C:\Windows\System32\config.